Bitcoin CFD and Futures Trading

 Additionally, futures trade on open markets where the orderbook is visible to all.
 This allows traders to spot more opportunities in the market.
 With CFDs on the other hand, you’re trading against a single broker and there’s only his price available for trading.

-Another difference is that CFDs have higher spreads than futures.
+Another difference is that CFDs have larger spreads than futures.
 This means that the difference between the “instant buy” and “instant sell” price is bigger (this reflects the broker’s profit).
-However, CFDs also charge lower fees for their operation than futures.
+However, CFDs also often charge lower fees for their operation than futures.

-And finally, it’s much easier to open a CFD account than a futures account.
+Finally, it’s usually much easier to open a CFD account than a futures account.
 In general, there is less regulation around contracts for difference, and you can start trading with much less capital.

 eToro Bitcoin CFDs